Linkurious/ogma-oracle-parser/docs/example.md

 npm run start
 ```

-You know have an express app that answers to a few routes by querying your SQL database:
+You now have an express app that answers to a few routes by querying your SQL database:

 - `[GET] /nodes/:type` Returns all nodes of a certain type.
 Type must match with the labels passed in your `CREATE PROPERTY GRAPH` call.
 - `[GET] /edges/:types` Returns all edges of a certain type.